 There is something about feeling connected to an author and to many other scholars, philosophers, and leaders who experienced the same inspirations and were able to provide guidance.

-Another favorite part was the section on suspending judgement.
+Another favorite part was the section on suspending judgment.

 The techniques explained in that section have helped me process my pitfalls in a much more productive way now.
 It’s a process I continue to practice regularly so I can get better at it.